Autodev-Technologies/INDEX/README.md

 INDEX 1.0 is an in-development game engine written in C++ As a computer software for developers and this Project inspired by Unity, Godot and Unreal Engine

-## Future version of INDEX:
+## Versions of INDEX:
-* Warning : Starting with the INDEX 2.x version, the source code will be closed to the public and the source code might be rewritten to be different than INDEX 1.z later, after the arrival of the INDEX 1.x version, it is already available to be installed.
+Warning : Starting with the INDEX 2.x version, the source code will be closed to the public and the source code might be rewritten to be different than INDEX 1.z later, after the arrival of the INDEX 1.x version, it is already available to be installed.

+Guide
+* (LTS) : Long Term Support
+* .X : Version Of Index Standard

+* INDEX 1.x will be release on Summer-Autumn 2023
+  * INDEX 1.x LTS will be release on winter January 2024

 * INDEX 2.x will be release on winter December 2023
+  * INDEX 2.x LTS will be release on winter October 2024

 * INDEX 3.x will be release on summer June 2024
+  * INDEX 3.x LTS will be release on Summer 2025

 * INDEX 4.x will be release on Autumn October 2024
+  * INDEX 4.x will be release on winter December 2025

 * INDEX 5 will be release on winter February 2025
+  * INDEX 5 will be release on Summer-Autumn November 2026

 * INDEX 6 / 202X.1 has undefined date

 ## Signs Of Versions: